denyssvorin/Greenhouse/README.md

 ## Features

-- Add an image from the gallery;
-- The image is displayed even if the user deleted it from the gallery;
+- Add an image from the gallery (the image is displayed even if the user deleted it from the gallery);
-- Add repeated notification with custom data;
-- Search and sort the list of plants.
+- Search and sort the list of plants;
+- Add repeated notification with custom data.

 ## Tech Stack

 - Kotlin
-- MVVM
+- MVVM/MVI
 - Room
 - Preferences DataStore
 - Jetpack Compose (Compose UI, Navigation, Paging)